ilonawillemse/Fish-tank/PROCESS.md

 week 3:
 Monday:
-- made visualisation of fish populations when light strenght gets influenced
+- made visualisation of fish populations when light strength gets influenced
+- removed excessive lines of code by implementing another method which returns just a value